 Amy Burger Sanchez, Inter-College Program and Credit Certificates adviser.
 Amy (AJ) Burger Sanchez, M.A., began her career in student services and advising in 1999 and has been with the College of Continuing Education since 2003, where she currently advises in the Inter-College Program, the Interpreting Certificate, and for a short-term exchange program with various Chinese universities.
 Her academic interests include intercultural education, second language acquisition, and access to higher education.
 Amy holds a B.A. in Spanish and an M.A. in educational policy and administration in the comparative and international development education track.

 Anthony (Tony) Scott, M.B.A., Bachelor of Applied Science adviser.
 Tony Scott has been with the College of Continuing Education since 2005.
-He currently advises students in two B.A.Sc. degree programs: Manufacturing Technology and Information Technology Infrastructure, and for certificates in: accounting, addiction studies, and applied business.
+He currently advises students in two B.A.Sc. degree programs: Manufacturing Operations Management and Information Technology Infrastructure, and for certificates in: accounting, addiction studies, and applied business.
 He holds a B.A. in child psychology, youth studies, and African American studies; and an M.B.A. in consulting.

 Megan Seltz, Bachelor of Applied Science adviser.
 Megan Seltz, M.A., has nine years of advising experience and currently advises construction management and addiction studies students in the College of Continuing Education.
 She holds a B.A. in psychology and an M.A. in counseling psychology.